longturn/freeciv21/docs/Contributing/visual-studio.rst

 :guilabel:`Build Preset` drop down box based on what you select for :guilabel:`Configuration`.
 With these options set you will lastly click :menuselection:`Project --> Configure Cache`.
 When this process is complete you can then compile (build) by clicking :menuselection:`Build --> Build All`.
 Visual Studio will compile all targets for Freeciv21 and place the output into the :file:`build-vs` directory.
+If you want to install Freeciv21 to test any work you are doing, you can go to :menuselection:`Build --> install Freeciv21`.
+When complete, you should find a fully functional install in the :file:`build-vs/install` directory.

 .. note:: The first time you run the Configure Cache command (from :menuselection:`Project --> Configure Cache`) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg`